Last Updated on December 19, 2025 by Emma Fajcz | Published: June 20, 2015

 3. Madrid Río

-The Madrid Río is a place of relaxation with its vibrant park and pungent rose gardens.
+The Madrid Río Park is a place of relaxation with its vibrant park and pungent rose gardens.
 Along your jog you’ll find various, impressive bridges that connect the two river sides together.
 If you’re an Atlético de Madrid fan, the Vicente Calderón stadium is on the route too!
 The perfect way to burn calories in the Spanish capital!

 4. Juan Carlos I Park